Last Updated: 5/11/23 | May 11th, 2023

-Costa Rica was the very first place I ever visited, kick-staring a journey that would eventually take me around the world and launch my career as a travel writer.
+Costa Rica was the very first place I ever visited, kick-starting a journey that would eventually take me around the world and launch my career as a travel writer.
 Since that first trip, I’ve returned a few times, lured in by the friendly people, cloud forests, wildlife, and excellent beaches.

 San José is the starting point for most visitors in the country, owing to the fact that it’s the nation’s capital and a major international hub.
 Chances are you’ll be here for a few days as you get situated before heading off to hike, lounge on the beach, and enjoy the lush and scenic landscapes.

 I’ve been staying in hostels for over a decade during my several return visits to Costa Rica.
 There are a lot of things to consider when selecting a hostel in San José.
 The top four are:

 - Location – San José is technically walkable, it isn’t always the most pedestrian-friendly between neighborhoods.
 It’s also not the best idea to walk around alone after dark, so pick a place that is central to the sites and nightlife you want to see.
 All the hostels listed here are in good locations.